Roller Champions is a new sport, one that exists within a video game. What goes into doing something as crazy as creating a new sport from scratch?

 Hence, the Uppercut move was created.
 “The Uppercut gave defensive players a tool to intercept their aerial opponents but also to quickly create speed for themselves.”
 It’s a delicate balance, but we want the gameplay to be fun both with and without the ball.

 Similarly, “The Stagger was created to balance risk and reward for defense” per Marc-André.
-When an opponent dashes into a player with the ball, and the hit is a near miss, they become Staggered.
+When an opponent dashes into a player with the ball, they become Staggered.
 They are dispossessed and lose their speed but are not knocked down.
 This provides a reward for the defense without removing the offensive player’s ability to get involved again.

 Skills & Team Play

 In addition to the game balance, there are also the aesthetic considerations: “We want our players to feel like Gladiators – with the arena, their fans in the bleachers cheering for them.’”
 Both the intention of creating a spectacle and the physical feeling of the sport are huge elements of creating Roller Champions.

 “We’re designing Roller Champions to give each of player the same abilities - it’s not about the character you play, but about the skill of each individual player.
 It is about making it so every player can express him/herself and underline their personality”, says Gauthier.

 In other words, players are all equal when they start the game, and they remain so until they show their identity through their playstyle.